Flora the Red Menace (cast recording)

-Overview
+Background and release

 Flora the Red Menace is a Broadway musical that opened on May 11, 1965, and closed after 87 performances on July 24.
 Based on Lester Atwell's novel Love Is Just Around the Corner, the show is set in New York during the Great Depression and follows the romance between Flora Meszaros, an aspiring fashion designer, and Harry Toukarian, a Communist party member.
 The musical marked the Broadway debut of 19-year-old Liza Minnelli and the first stage collaboration of composer John Kander and lyricist Fred Ebb.

-According to some reviews, despite its short run, the production showcased the combined talents of its ensemble cast, including Bob Dishy, Marie Louise Wilson, James Cresson, and Cathryn Damon, rather than relying solely on Minnelli's presence.
+The cast includes Bob Dishy, Marie Louise Wilson, James Cresson, and Cathryn Damon.

-The original cast recording captures the spirited score by Kander and Ebb, which contains songs with comic and tuneful qualities that highlight the performers' abilities.
-Minnelli's performance was noted as blending traces of her mother Judy Garland, Ethel Merman, and her own emerging vocal personality.

 Before the release of the album, Capitol issued the single "A Quiet Thing" by Liza Minnelli.
-Billboard praised the song as a show-stopping ballad that Minnelli performs brilliantly, noting that composers Fred Ebb and John Kander had outdone their previous hit "Coloring Book".
-The B-side of the single was "All I Need" (Sunbeam, ASCAP, Capitol 5411).
+Billboard praised the song as "a show-stopping ballad" performed by Minnelli, adding that composers Fred Ebb and John Kander had outdone their previous hit "Coloring Book".

-RCA Victor broke with the traditional practice of waiting until after a Broadway show's opening to record the original cast album by conducting the recording sessions for Flora, the Red Menace two days before its Broadway premiere.
+RCA Victor broke with the traditional practice of waiting until after a Broadway show's opening to record the original cast album by conducting the recording sessions two days before its Broadway premiere.
 This strategy, planned by Victor vice-president George R. Marek, aimed to capitalize on the New York critics' reviews as quickly as possible.
 As a result, the album was released in stores the day after the reviews appeared.
 The album was released on May 1965.

-As reported by Billboard on June 3, 1978, RCA Records re-released Flora, the Red Menace (CBL1-2760), along with other Broadway cast albums, including Two's Company, starring Bette Davis, and Allegro by Richard Rodgers and Oscar Hammerstein II.
-According to the magazine, these shows' original releases had maintained steady sales over the years and, in some cases, became collector's items.
+In 1978, RCA Records re-released Flora, the Red Menace (CBL1-2760), along with other Broadway cast albums, including Two's Company, starring Bette Davis, and Allegro by Richard Rodgers and Oscar Hammerstein II.
+According to Billboard, these shows' original releases had maintained steady sales over the years and, in some cases, became collector's items.